Imperial China and the Yangtze

 Days 9-10 — The Yangtze

 Prized for its haunting natural beauty, the 3,600-mile long Yangtze is one of the world’s longest and busiest rivers.
-This morning visit one of its most popular towns, the “ghost city” of Fengdu.
-On board this afternoon learn about the Yangtze and the Three Gorges Dam from a river guide and enjoy a talk on Chinese medicine.
-The next morning traverse Qutang Gorge.
-Mid-day, scenes from ancient Chinese scroll paintings come to life as you dock in Wushan, board a small ferry, and cruise along the Daning River to the stunning Lesser Gorges.
-Back on board ship late afternoon, enter tranquil Wu Gorge and then approach the locks of 42-mile Xiling Gorge, famed for its swift waters.
-Later in the evening enter the locks of the Three Gorges Dam for the fascinating three-hour transit.
+Visit one of its most popular towns, the “ghost city” of Fengdu.
+Tonight enjoy the Captain’s Welcome Dinner.
+The next morning traverse Qutang Gorge, followed by tranquil Wu Gorge.
+Scenes from ancient Chinese scroll paintings come to life as you take a small ferry along the Daning River to the stunning Small Gorges.
+Back on board the ship in late afternoon, reach the scenic western section of 42-mile Xiling Gorge, famed for its swift rapids and churning whirlpools.
+Later tonight, enter the locks of the Three Gorges.
+Later in the evening, enter the locks of the Three Gorges Dam for the fascinating three-hour transit.
 (2B,2L,2D)

 Day 11 — Three Gorges Dam and Shanghai